EthernalStar/Colors-Plus/README.md

 Making a bright Screen without Brightness Controll darker when working late at night.

-Showing text notes on screen above all Windows to keep track of something (Used together with Color transparency to disable screen darkening).
+Showing text notes on screen above all Windows to keep track of something (Used together with Color transparency).

 Attaching the Overlay to any Window for individual configurations (Use [WinEdit Dx](https://github.com/EthernalStar/WinEdit-Dx) for obtaining the Window Handles).